 Endoscopic procedure reveals nearly 90 per cent of examined racehorses and up to 60 per cent of performance horses have gastric ulcers.
 Many trainers discuss with their veterinarian or nutritionist that their horses are just not performing, not eating up and just don't look right.
 The problem, pure and simple, could be gastric ulcers.
 The story is not unique it can be told for an estimated 90 per cent of racehorses.
-They are suffering from equine gastric ulcer syndrome (EGUS) -an ulceration of the oesophageal, gastric or duodenal mucosa.
+They are suffering from equine gastric ulcer syndrome (EGUS) -an ulceration of the esophageal, gastric or duodenal mucosa.
 Other performance horses used for showing, and even some pleasure-riding horses, may have an incidence ranging from 37 per cent to 60 per cent.
 Even more important, this syndrome doesn't affect only the equine athlete.
 Studies have shown that all horses are at risk, from newborns and yearlings, with occurrence rates of up to 50 percent.

 How do gastric ulcers developHorses differ from humans because they secrete stomach acid continuously, even when not eating.
-Adult horses secrete 30 litres of gastric acid daily.
+Adult horses secrete 30 liters of gastric acid daily.
 When horses are unable to access food on a continual basis, such as when grazing, the pH balance of the stomach changes drastically and gastric juices begin to attack the stomach mucosa.
 Acid produced in the stomach is generally buffered by saliva which contains a high concentration of bicarbonate and mucus.
 If access to feed is reduced then consequently the saliva production is greatly reduced.
 As a result the squamous portion of the horse's stomach, the most common part to be affected, lacks the buffer bicarbonate and protective mucous coating to protect the stomach lining from acid.
-Various feed stuffs produce different amounts of saliva, for example 1 kg of hay takes 3000 chewing movements and produces 4 litres of saliva versus 1 kg of grain takes only 1000 chewing movements and produces 2 litres of saliva.
+Various feed stuffs produce different amounts of saliva, for example 1 kg of hay takes 3000 chewing movements and produces 4 liters of saliva versus 1 kg of grain takes only 1000 chewing movements and produces 2 liters of saliva.

-Causes for ulcers in horsesDiet and feeding behaviour are known to affect the occurrence of gastric ulcers.
+Causes for ulcers in horsesDiet and feeding behavior are known to affect the occurrence of gastric ulcers.
 Horses on pasture have the lowest incidence of ulcers compared to those athletes that need "high-energy" concentrates (a smaller portion of their diet is hay).
 Thus, it is believed the increased rate of ulcers in horses is due to a combination of factors including: